apache/nuttx/configs/sama5d3x-ek/README.txt

     1. This program derives from the hello configuration.
 All of the notes there apply to this configuration as well.

+  nsh:
+    This configuration directory provide the NuttShell (NSH).

+    NOTES:
+    1. This configuration uses the default USART1 serial console.
+That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

+    2. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+Both the build environment and the toolchain selection can easily be changed by reconfiguring:

+       CONFIG_HOST_WINDOWS=y                   : Windows operating system
+       CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
+       CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    3. This configuration executes out of CS0 NOR flash and can only be loaded via SAM-BA.
+These are the relevant configuration options the define the NOR FLASH configuration:

+       CONFIG_SAMA5_BOOT_CS0FLASH=y            : Boot from FLASH on CS0
+       CONFIG_BOOT_RUNFROMFLASH=y              : Run in place on FLASH (vs copying to RAM)

+       CONFIG_SAMA5_EBICS0=y                   : Enable CS0 external memory
+       CONFIG_SAMA5_EBICS0_SIZE=134217728      : Memory size is 128KB
+       CONFIG_SAMA5_EBICS0_NOR=y               : Memory type is NOR FLASH

+       CONFIG_FLASH_START=0x10000000           : Physical FLASH start address
+       CONFIG_FLASH_VSTART=0x10000000          : Virtual FLASH start address
+       CONFIG_FLASH_SIZE=134217728             : FLASH size (again)

+       CONFIG_RAM_START=0x00300400             : Data stored after page table CONFIG_RAM_VSTART=0x00300400
+       CONFIG_RAM_SIZE=114688                  : Available size of 128KB - 16KB for page table

+       NOTE:  In order to boot in this configuration, you need to close the BMS jumper.

+    4. This configuration has support for NSH built-in applications enabled.
+       However, no built-in applications are selected in the base configuration.

+    STATUS:
+      2013-7-31:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
+As far as I can tell, this jumper does nothing on my board???
+I have been using the norboot configuration to start the program in NOR FLASH (see just above).
+        See "Creating and Using NORBOOT" above.
+      2013-7-31:  This NSH configuration appears to be fully functional.

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.